Jingyuan Fu, PhD

 Studies: BSc, 1995, in Biochemistry, Nanjing University, China

 MSc (with distinction), 2003, in Bioinformatics, Wageningen University, the Netherlands

 PhD thesis (cum laude): Bioinformatics for Genetical Genomics: Novel Experimental Design and Algorithms,

 VIDI grant awarded (May 2014) for proposal "Understanding the causal relationships between the host genome, microbiota and lipids"

-The Fu et al. (2015) paper, “Gut Microbiome Contributes to a Substantial Proportion of the Variation in Blood Lipids” has been recognized as one of Circulation Research’s Best Manuscripts of 2015.
-The paper received massive worldwide press coverage.
-See News item here.
+The Fu et al. (2015) paper, “Gut Microbiome Contributes to a Substantial Proportion of the Variation in Blood Lipids” was recognized as one of Circulation Research’s Best Manuscripts of 2015.
+The paper received massive worldwide press coverage, more.